 Afterwards, when I started reading the waves of news headlines about “half the Great Barrier Reef being bleached to death” because of climate change, I was left stunned.

-At the time of it’s mortality, during a prolonged el niño event between 2016-2017, I don’t recall seeing any news about it on TV or the internet.
-When I think back to crazy bushfires at the beginning of the year, the world over knew that Australia was under siege.
+I can’t tell you how long I spent researching different news sources and organisations to find out if it was actually true.
+To be honest, I really couldn’t recall reading about it in the news.
+When I think back to the crazy bushfires at the beginning of the year, the world over knew immediately that Australia was under siege.
 I couldn’t help but wonder that the reason why the GBR didn’t receive the same attention was because it was hidden underwater where few people see.

 What Lies Beneath

-Algae appeared to cover its lifeless branches and there were very few fish around.
-I presumed that this coral may have been the victim of bleaching as a result of rising sea temperatures.
+We followed the turtle for a while and it slowly began to steering us towards a bed of finger-shaped coral that looked less vibrant.
+It appeared quite slimy, like it was covered in algae and there were very few fish around.
+I wasn’t sure, but I presumed that this coral may have been the victim of bleaching as a result of rising sea temperatures.

 On the way over the Marine Biologist mentioned that this site had seen some mortality in recent years but that over time, coral reefs have the ability to regenerate.
-Essentially working as a fluid ecosystem, she explained that where some corals dies it leaves space for new ones to grow and take its place.
+Essentially working as a fluid ecosystem, she explained that where some corals die it leaves space for new ones to grow and take its place, like the trees in a forest.

 A Big Little Love Story

-I noticed a few vibrant corals that gleamed brighter shades and remembered our expert mentioning that certain species illuminate when they’re poorly, which really surprised me.
+Healthy coral should be a pastel or earthy colour, however I noticed a few vibrant corals that gleamed brighter shades.
+I remembered our expert mentioning that certain species illuminate when they’re poorly, which really surprised me.

 She explained that algae is to coral what Romeo is to Juliet.